 How to Make Caribbean Burnt Sugar

 Start by adding brown sugar to a deep pot then bring the sugar and the pot up to temperature on high heat.

 Let the sugar come up to temperature until it starts to melt.
 Let it continue to melt without stirring it.

 It will continue to slowly melt until all the sugar crystals dissolve.

 When it starts to bubble and smoke a little, give it a stirring to prevent the sugar from burning.

 Add red wine or water and mix together really well.

 Step By Step Video Tutorial

-- Do I need to keep stirring the burnt sugar while it melts?
-In the past I constantly stirred it, but recently just let it melt without stirring and it was easy and fuss free.
+- You do not need to continuously stir.
+In the past, I constantly stirred it, but recently just let it melt without stirring and it was easy and fuss-free.

 - Sugar: If you can’t find Demerara sugar feel free to use sugar in the raw or turbinado sugar, or pure cane sugar since this is the closest thing to Demerara sugar.